a-angeliev/Shoecommerce/client-admin/README.md

 As a admin you will be able to:

 -   Authentication
     -- Login
 -   Summary
     -- View summary data of orders and pricing for the last 30 days
 -   Brands
     -- View list of brands
     -- Create new brand
     -- Edit existing one
     -- Delete brand
 -   Categories
     -- View list of categories
     -- Create new category
-    -- Edit exsisting category
+    -- Edit existing category
     -- Delete category
 -   Products
     -- View list of products
     -- View detail page for each product
-    -- Edit main data, product pairs, or the URL section separately -- Create product
+    -- Edit main data, product pairs, or the URL section separately
+    -- Create product
 -   Orders
     -- View list of orders
     -- Edit the status of an order

 > There is many functional features, such as Searching in different tables, choosing the number of items displayed per page, pagination, pagination index, sorting by and etc.